itamae-kitchen/mitamae/README.md

 ### Supported features

+`itamae ssh` is omitted by design because it's slow.
+If you want to provision a server, download mitamae binary, transfer recipes and execute it over ssh.
+For that reason, mitamae is more suitable for development environment bootstrap.

-You can use only the features listed below.
+In recipes, you can use the features listed below.

 - Common Attributes
   - [x] user